Identity document: United Kingdom

-Generally, in day-to-day life, most authorities do not ask for identification from individuals in a sudden, spot-check type manner, such as by police or security guards, although this may become a concern in instances of stop and search.

 Gibraltar

 Gibraltar has operated an identity card system since 1943.

 The cards issued were originally folded cardboard, similar to the wartime UK Identity cards abolished in 1950.
 There were different colours for British and non-British residents.
 Gibraltar requires all residents to hold identity cards, which are issued free.

 In 1993 the cardboard ID card was replaced with a laminated version.
 However, although valid as a travel document to the UK, they were not accepted by Spain.

 A new version in an EU-compliant format was issued and is valid for use throughout the EU, although as very few are seen, there are sometimes problems when used, even in the UK.
 ID cards are needed for some financial transactions, but apart from that and to cross the frontier with Spain, they are not in common use.

 North America

 Belize

 Called the "Identification Card R.R".
 Optional, although compulsory for voting and other government transactions.
 Available also for any Commonwealth country citizen who has lived in Belize for a year without leaving and been at least 2 months in an area where the person has been registered in.